 In some clinics, while the baby is being monitored, you may be advised to provide mild nipple stimulation.
 This stimulation often leads to your body releasing small amounts of oxytocin which will make the uterus contract.
 The baby's heart rate is monitored during the resulting contractions.

 Most women feel mild discomfort during this test, but not pain.

 If the results are abnormal, your doctor may admit you to the hospital to deliver the baby early.

 Biophysical Profile (BPP)

-A biophysical profile (BPP) is a NST with an ultrasound.
+A BPP is a NST with an ultrasound.
 If the NST results are not reactive, a BPP may be done.

 The BPP looks at the baby's movement, body tone, breathing, and the results of the NST.
 The BPP also looks at amniotic fluid, which is the liquid that surrounds the baby in the uterus.

 The BPP test results can be normal, abnormal, or unclear.
 If the results are unclear, you may need to repeat the test.
 Results that are not normal may mean that the baby needs to be delivered early.

 Modified Biophysical Profile (MBPP)

-A modified biophysical profile (MBPP) is also a NST with an ultrasound.
-This test looks only at how much amniotic fluid there is.
+A MBPP is also a NST with an ultrasound.
+The ultrasound looks only at how much amniotic fluid there is.
 The MBPP test takes less time than a BPP.
 Your doctor may feel that the MBPP test will be enough to check the baby's health, without doing a full BPP.